 Introduction

-This 20 credit level 6 (UZUR14-20-3) or level 7 (UZUR15-20-M) Examination of the Newborn module prepares midwives, neonatal nurses, community based nurses and specialist practitioners to undertake newborn screening, in accordance with Newborn and Infant Physical Examination (NIPE) standards, as part of a holistic assessment of newborn health.
+This 20 credit level 6 (UZUR14-20-3) or level 7 (UZUR15-20-M) module, Examination of the Newborn, prepares registered midwives and nurses to undertake the Newborn and Infant Physical Examination (NIPE) aligned to national screening standards.

-• Demonstrated leadership within care planning, risk assessment, referral and multidisciplinary team working.
+• demonstrate leadership in newborn care through effective care planning, risk assessment, and timely referral within the multidisciplinary team.

 Key Facts